Unfortunately, Clay’s excellent site for System 80 repair has been taken down. However, there is a pinballwiki that has some good information.

 Pins 17, 16, 15, 13 and 10 will be hooked to +5 at pin 24.

 Note that it is possible to assemble the NOP generator directly into the EPROM holder after the EPROM is removed.
 However, it is possible that the insertion of these wires into the EPROM holder will cause it to spring and ruin the holder.
 Plus, if this is assembled into a spare EPROM socket, it can be used over and over again.
-In the photo above, I used clipped off legs from removed ICs, so as to be careful not to ruin the IC holder.
+In the photo above, we used clipped off legs from removed ICs, so as to be careful not to ruin the IC holder.

 After this is assembled, remove the EPROM from and insert your NOP generator into the EPROM socket.
 Insure that it is properly oriented and that none of the +5 wires are touching the ground wires.